Glyztera/.github/profile/README.md

 3. **Optimized Transaction Speed**: Ensuring quick and seamless transactions by focusing on minimalistic block sizes and efficient consensus mechanisms.

-4. **Development in Python**: Harnessing the versatility and accessibility of Python for the primary development, ensuring a wide base of potential contributors.

-5. **US Launch with Global Aspirations**: Initiating our journey from the US, with the vision of capturing the global market as Glyztera's value proposition resonates worldwide.
+4. **US Launch with Global Aspirations**: Initiating our journey from the US, with the vision of capturing the global market as Glyztera's value proposition resonates worldwide.

-6. **Active Community Engagement**: Regular updates, transparent communication, and an open-door policy for feedback via platforms like GitHub.
+5. **Active Community Engagement**: Regular updates, transparent communication, and an open-door policy for feedback via platforms like GitHub.

 ---